Honors Program in Collaborative Leadership

 - Completed at least one semester at Fresno State

 - A maximum 1,000-word typed personal statement of purpose explaining why you wish to participate in the honors program.
 Include a description of why you chose your area of study.
 Also include a description of demonstrated community and/or University involvement.
 In addition, describe your professional goals and how you believe learning skills in collaborative leadership will contribute to success.

-- A letter of recommendation/nomination from a Fresno State faculty member willing to serve as your advisor who can speak on your ability to successfully complete the honors program
+- A letter of recommendation/nomination from a Fresno State faculty or staff member who can speak to your ability to successfully complete the honors program.

 Honors Seminar (HHS114) - Fall

 Collaborative Leadership in Health and Human Services - 3 units

 - Introduce fields of study - guest speakers from individual disciplines